 Judge Rutherford projected his voice far and wide too, via weekly broadcasts on the-then cutting edge technology of radio.
 His sermons were also presented on doorsteps throughout America using crank-up phonograph records which Jehovah’s Witnesses developed.
-Those same recordings were blasted out to the public through megaphones on what were known as sound cars.
+Those same recordings were blasted out to the public through megaphones on what was known as sound cars.

 In modern times Jehovah’s Witnesses give weekly “talks” in local congregations —and lager venues like circuit and regional assemblies.
 The most recent adaptation of technology is JW.org, which connects to the millions of JW’s in the field and puts at their fingertips videos, and the Bible and Bible literature in over 700 languages.
 It is a powerful resource.